joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/03/nyregion/knicks-msg-watch-party.html

 **Trump Administration Fights Court Order to Refund Some Tariffs**\
-`The administration has paid back some of the money, but has signaled it may make it harder for certain businesses to claim some of the billions owed.`\
+`The administration has started to repay some of the money, but has signaled it may make it harder for certain businesses to claim the full amount they are owed.`\
 https://www.nytimes.com/2026/06/03/business/economy/trump-tariffs-refunds-court-order.html

 **Elecciones en Colombia: Trump respalda a De la Espriella**\